photo/frontend/documentation/api/GetHelloWorld.markdown

-Open Photo API / Get Photos
+Open Photo API / Hello World
 =======================
 #### OpenPhoto, a photo service for the masses